Bridge the Perception Gap

 The Big Gap: What You Think vs. What They See

-For instance, a high-end fitness brand may see itself as providing an exclusive experience, but customers may view it as expensive without added value.
-The misalignment means potential customers may not justify the premium price, impacting sales and retention.
+For example: A high-end fitness brand may see itself as providing an exclusive experience, but customers may view it as expensive without added value.
+This misalignment may impact sales and customer retention.

 Defining the Dimensions of a Perceptual Map

-• Customer Service vs. Self-Service (e.g., high-touch vs. automated)
+• Customer Service vs. Self-Service: high-touch vs. automated

-• Health-Conscious vs. Indulgent (e.g., organic food vs. fast food)
+• Health-Conscious vs. Indulgent: organic food vs. fast food

 Finding Your Place on the Map

-1. Customer Surveys & Feedback – Ask real customers how they perceive your brand.
+• Customer Surveys & Feedback: Ask real customers how they perceive your brand.

-2. Competitive Analysis – Study how competitors position themselves.
+• Competitive Analysis: Study how competitors position themselves.

-4. Brand Audits – Examine messaging consistency across marketing channels.
+• Brand Audits: Review your messaging consistency across channels.

 The Essence of Strategy: Saying NO to Most of the Map

-For example, Tesla says no to the budget-friendly mass market and focuses on high-end electric vehicles with cutting-edge technology.
-This strategic focus enables it to dominate its chosen market.
+Example: Tesla says no to the budget-friendly mass market and focuses on high-end electric vehicles with cutting-edge technology.

 Where to Play to Win